 Earlier this year, after getting hacked, we made some major changes.
 It all had to be done, but of course there are some new headaches.
-We’ve published this new help page explaining the changes, why you do not have to have a Facebook or Twitter account, what to do when your comment submit button vanishes on you, and why some comments are held for moderation (one normal, one buggy).
-Obviously we are working as fast as a volunteer-powered organization possibly can to fix the bugs, and we thank you for your patience.
-Meanwhile, if you’ve been frustrated trying to comment, this page should offer some relief.
+We’ve published this new help page explaining the changes, why you do not have to have a Facebook or Twitter or Google+ account, and why some comments are held for moderation.

 How it used to be

 Commenters here used to have a login just for ScienceBasedMedicine.org.
 We had about 40,000 user accounts — too many for a small volunteer-powered organization to safely manage.
 We no longer “register” users.
 There is no main login page.

 Now we are using a service to handle all logins and confirm the identity of commenters for us.
 SBM will recognize logins for Facebook, Twitter, Google+.
 In other words, you can associate your comment with those accounts.
 We also support ad hoc commenting.

 So where do you go to comment?

 If there’s no login page, where do you go to comment?
 It’s so obvious that people miss it: to comment, go to the bottom of the list of comments.
 There’s a space there to enter your comment.
 There’s also a “Leave a comment” link at the bottom of each post.